munagekar/m4all/README.md

 Under Development
  1. Song information Screen Under Development.
 Might take a while for a new android build to come up
  2. Improvement of LastFM Python Wrapper for Future Development
+ 3. Seperation of Caching Layer
+ 4. Image Compression with PIL

 The Team
 --------